 4. They don’t think that success comes from anywhere but God

 Humility is a main ingredient to God moving in your life and ministry.
 Humility proceeds honor.
 God is the one who promotes or demotes you.
 Make sure all the honor goes to Him.
 God resists the proud.

 5. They don’t alienate the sound person or tech team

 Sound people and tech team members can make you or break you.
 They are usually some of the first people to arrive and the last to leave.
 A great tech team is worth their weight in gold.
 Make sure you treat them that way!

 6. They don’t allow themselves to sing songs without also worshiping God with their whole heart

 It’s too easy to get caught up in making good music and forget the main thing.
 Worshiping God is the main thing.
 Make sure you practice enough so you can play and sing the music well and focus on worshiping God at the same time.

 7. They don’t allow the band to be at the same level this year as last year

-Developing and growing your team and yourself is one of the main responsibilities of a good leader.
+Developing and growing your team and yourself as a praise and worship leader is one of the main responsibilities of a good leader.
 Learn to lead great rehearsals.
 Challenge yourself and the worship band to grow, learn and improve.